RocketChat/docs-old/legal/terms.md

 Rocket.Chat may provision or deprovision access to the Services, enable or disable third party integrations, manage permissions, retention and export settings, transfer or assign workspaces, share channels, or consolidate this workspace or channels with other workspaces or channels, and these choices and instructions may result in the access, use, disclosure, modification or deletion of certain or all User Data.

-You may access, import, and export all your UserCustomer Data, including private channels and direct messages through your Account preferences panel.
+You may access, import, and export all your User Customer Data, including private channels and direct messages through your Account preferences panel.
 You may also request that your account is deleted, together with all the messagesall messages you have previously sent and your personal information, such as names and email addresses.

 **Legal Age**